readmeio/openapi-workshop/exercises/defining_a_post_endpoint/readme.md

 }
 ```

-Here is a cutout of what the starter template looks like:
+Here is a cutout of what the starter template looks like.
+Notice the "{ YOUR ANSWER HERE }", which means that section is specifically left out for you to replace and fill in with an object:

 ```
 {